 The job placement rate for EBA graduates is approximately 95 percent.
 While almost all our graduates choose full-time employment in their chosen field, some opt for graduate school or law school.
 Previous graduates have been hired and, in some instances, have risen to partner status, at firms such as:

 Each year since 1994, Franklin College seniors have taken the Major Field Achievement Test, covering all their knowledge in economics, business and accounting.
 In almost all of those years, the students have scored at or above the top 10 percent nationwide, including several years in the top 1 percent nationwide of all colleges taking the exam.

 Professional experience is a key factor in the development of successful executives; therefore, we require one internship of all EBA majors and recommend the completion of two.
-Internships usually take place during Winter Term, but summer internships are often available to students who desire a longer work experience.
+Internships usually take place during Immersive Term, but summer internships are often available to students who desire a longer work experience.
 Our four-year 150 hour accounting plan can place you in a full-time internship during the spring of your junior or senior year.
 The exceptional aspect of our accounting internships is that you can earn up to 16 hours in the spring while being paid a competitive wage.

 The experience I gained from my full-time accounting internship was nothing short of rewarding.
 The professors were very proactive in making sure that I was able to take advantage of every opportunity available to me.
 They are genuinely interested in my success as a person, and that is not something you can find every day. - Allison Bayley '14